Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 2. How do I properly vet a designer’s portfolio before hiring them?

 Review their portfolio for design quality, user experience, and relevance to coaching.
-Check for mobile responsiveness, clear calls-to-action, and fast loading times.
-Look for testimonials or case studies that show how their work improved client bookings or conversions.
+Look for testimonials or case studies that show how they work with clients like you.

 3. What is the best way to streamline the design process with a fast custom website designer?